 There really are so many lovely spots to explore and not just the old favourites that you might already know.
-Take a look at some of the most special places to consider visiting for your next adventure.
+Take a look at some of the most special and best places in the Nordic countries to visit.

 1.)
 Blue Lagoon, Iceland